Invisible Orthodontics

 A. Many different techniques have been used over the years to

-glass braces, lingual (tongue side) braces and removable appliances (which you
+or glass braces, lingual (tongue side) braces and removable appliances

-can take out when you don’t want anything to show).
-Dr. Lang has used them
+(which you can take out when you don’t want anything to show).
+Those

-all.
-The invisible aligner technique is simply a removable appliance that
+has tried them all.
+The invisible aligner technique is the latest in a

 A. You don’t, but your orthodontist does.
 Come in for an